stm32duino/wiki_contrib/_custom/HAL-configuration.md

 * `HAL_SD_MODULE_DISABLED`
 * `HAL_QSPI_MODULE_DISABLED`

+> [!TIP]
-[[/img/Tips-icon.png|alt="Tips"]] Disable unused features can reduce significantly FLASH and RAM usage.
+> Disable unused features can reduce significantly FLASH and RAM usage.

 ##### Example of `Blink.ino` for Nucleo-L031K6 with 32768 bytes of Flash and 8192 bytes of RAM: